Originally posted April 22nd 2019, Updated April 25th 2021

 How are vaccines mass produced?

 Vaccines are made by first generating the antigen that induces the immune response we previously described.
-This includes growth and/or harvesting of the pathogen itself or generation of recombinant proteins from the pathogen.
+This may include growth and/or harvesting of the pathogen itself or generation of recombinant proteins from the pathogen.
 The pathogen is grown in different cell types, such as chicken embryos.
 Once the pathogen has replicated, the antigen is separated from the pathogen and then purified.
 Then, the vaccine may be strengthened by adding an adjuvant (which non specifically enhances immune responses) or by adding preservatives which prolong shelf life by preventing contamination.
 In the final step, all of these components are mixed uniformly and then packaged for distribution.
 Of course, this is after safety and efficacy has been established (see below).

 Fact: Some people have argued that their religion prevents them from getting vaccinated because embryonic tissue is used in their generation.
 However, of the major religions in the USA only two religions expressly discourage vaccination―the Church of Christ, Scientist (whose adherents are known as “Christian Scientists”) and the Dutch Reformed Church.¹